bhstark2/latency/report.md

 dynamically loading more of the application over time instead of attempting to load everything immediately.

-Web browser optimmizations include tuning and shortening the "pipeline" of painting pixels to screen, increasing the efficiency of script processing (typically JavaScript), blocking the rendering of slow-loading content, reducing the amount of processing capacity devoted
+Web browser optimizations include tuning and shortening the "pipeline" of painting pixels to screen, increasing the efficiency of script processing (typically JavaScript), blocking the rendering of slow-loading content, reducing the amount of processing capacity devoted